Map shows the contaminated Superfund sites closest to your home

 The Environmental Protection Agency (EPA) identifies places around the country that pose a risk to people’s health because they have been contaminated by hazardous waste.

-Since 1980, the agency has taken charge of cleaning up those sites under a law with the nickname “Superfund.”
-(Its full name is The Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA.)
+Since 1980, the agency has taken charge of cleaning up those sites under law with the nickname “Superfund.”
+(Its full name is The Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA).

 Superfund sites include poorly managed landfills, mining areas, or industrial facilities.